top of page

 To Begin With...

 Many spiritual traditions have teachings about how we arrive in the bodies that we will inhabit in this lifetime.
-One of the questions that comes up when you do spiritual work with your interior states is… "if everything is spirit as they claim, why don’t we remember that when we enter into this form."
+One of the questions that comes to mind when you do spiritual work with your interior states is… "if everything is spirit as they claim, why don’t we remember that when we enter into this form."
 Why must we spend a lifetime chasing the truth that we are more than just this body/mind.
 What is the purpose of that design?"

-For example, a recurring dream I like evolves me singing.
+For example, a recurring dream I like involves me singing.
 I am standing on stage somewhere in front of a big crowd.
 I can sing anything I can imagine.
-In this life, I had a good voice but nothing like the dream state.
+In this life, I had a good voice but nothing like in the dream state.
 When I would wake from those dreams I would feel an immense sense of joy and happiness.

 Self-Reflecting

 I have no idea if this actually happened or not, but I have a strong memory of me at some young age looking at myself in the mirror for the first time.
 My thought was that I looked very different than I expected.
-I had always written this off as a young child’s self-discovery process, but as I have had more spiritual experiences, this event can be seen differently as looking out through my souls eyes to the physical body I am inhabiting in this life time.
+I had always written this off as a young child’s self-discovery process, but as I have had more spiritual experiences, this event can be seen differently as looking out through my souls eyes to the physical body I am inhabiting in this life time for the first time.

 First Interest